k9chen/k9chen.github.io/_pages/readings.md

 * Bulgakov, M., 2001. *The Master and Margarita*.
 Penguin Classics.
 * Butler, O. E., 1979. *Kindred*.
 Doubleday.
 * Choi, I., 2014. *The Square*.
 Dalkey Archive Press.
-* El-Mohtar, A., & Gladstone, M., 2019. *This Is How You Lose the Time War*.
-Simon & Schuster.
+* El-Mohtar, A., & Gladstone, M., 2020. *This Is How You Lose the Time War*.
+Saga Press.
+* Jemisin, N. K., 2010. *The Hundred Thousand Kingdoms*.
+Orbit Books.
 * Liu, C., 2016. *Death's End*.
 Tor Books.
 * Martine, A., 2019. *A Memory Called Empire*.
 Tor Books
 * Mitsuse, R., 2012. *Ten Billion Days and One Hundred Billion Nights*.
 Haikasoru.